HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The branch instruction performs a branch to an instruction address relative location.
-The target address is shifted by 2 to the left and added to the current instruction offset.
+The target address is formed by shifting the low sign extended offset by 2 to the left and adding it to the current instruction offset.
 The virtual target address is built from the instruction address segment and offset.
 If code translation is disabled, the target address is the absolute physical address.
 The current instruction address offset + 4 is returned in general register "r".
 If code translation is disabled, the return value is the absolute physical address.

 #### Operation